awsdocs/amazon-sagemaker-developer-guide/doc_source/your-algorithms-containers-inference-private.md

 ## Store Images in a Private Docker Registry<a name="your-algorithms-containers-inference-private-registry"></a>

-To use a private Docker registry to store your images for Amazon SageMaker real\-time inference, create a private registry that is accessible from your Amazon VPC\.
+To use a private Docker registry to store your images for SageMaker real\-time inference, create a private registry that is accessible from your Amazon VPC\.
 For information about creating a Docker registry, see [Deploy a registry server](https://docs.docker.com/registry/deploying/) in the Docker documentation\.
 The Docker registry must comply with the following:
 + The registry must be a [Docker Registry HTTP API V2](https://docs.docker.com/registry/spec/api/) registry\.
 + The Docker registry must be accessible from the same VPC that you specify in the `VpcConfig` parameter that you specify when you create your model\.
 + The Docker registry must not require any authentication\.

 ## Use an Image from a Private Docker Registry for Real\-time Inference<a name="your-algorithms-containers-inference-private-use"></a>

-When you create a model and deploy it to Amazon SageMaker hosting, you can specify that it use an image from your private Docker registry to build the inference container\.
+When you create a model and deploy it to SageMaker hosting, you can specify that it use an image from your private Docker registry to build the inference container\.

 **To use an image stored in your private Docker registry for your inference container**